-After the board's insertion fasten the screws of all brackets carefully, without overdoing.
-The figure shows exemplarily a board with two installed modules.
+After the boards insertion fasten the screws of all brackets carefully, without overdoing.
+The figure shows an example of three boards with two installed modules.

 Software Driver Installation

 Before using the board a driver must be installed that matches the operating system.
 The installation is done in different ways depending on the used operating system.
 The driver that is on CD supports all boards of the MI, MC and MX series.
 That means that you can use the same driver for all boards of theses families.